hdunl/hdunl/README.md

 <!-- ABOUT ME -->
 # About Me
-📚 I am a student studying programming, cybersecurity, and Artificial Intelligence.
+📚 I am a student studying Programming, Cybersecurity, and Artificial Intelligence.

 ## 🚀 Current Project(s)
 ### Studying security and blackhat Rust techniques